 Another danger for remote workers is their repeated connections to unsecured public Wi-Fi networks around London and beyond, which can easily be hacked.

 Recommendations: Education and good governance are vital.
-On top of this, talk to your team and your managed service provider about the following additional safeguards:
+On top of this, talk to your team and your MSP about the following additional safeguards:

 - Implement a ‘Role-based Access Control’ (RBAC) model which restricts an individual’s network access based upon their job